 For Ricky and Carl, it’s a little more simple, and more about making sure the right people are here in Australia to tackle the job.

 “We don’t think we have particularly different requirements to anyone else, and would just emphasis the need for very high quality ICT graduates who are looking to take a chance on a startup company,” Carl says.
 “We need software engineers that can outcompete internationally and help Australian companies become global companies.”

 Despite any help that the government may or may not be providing, it’s important to remember that there’s another player in the marketplace for a lot of start-ups – and some of them are already absolute behemoths.
 So… what should big business be doing to help our start-ups?

 “Keep doing what they are doing!”
 Edward exclaims.
 “Big business is in many ways what inspires start-ups and allows them to thrive.
 The inability of big business to innovate at pace and be nimble in response to challenge is what allows start-ups to get footholds so quickly.”

 “Look at the banks’ reaction to fintech where, aside from a couple of small investments in start-ups, most are sitting back and waiting to be disrupted,” he continues.
 “It is said that there are three stages of change: ignore, ridicule and adopt.
 Big business tends to sit in the first to stages, not reacting to disruption until it is too late.”

-“Relevant to Employsure, in the professional services sector a lot of bigger businesses are inhibited by their structure.
-As partnerships, there is typically very little incentive to risk today for tomorrow’s growth, meaning that organisations like law firms are very vulnerable to disruption,” Edward says.
+“Relevant to Employ sure, in the professional services sector a lot of bigger businesses are inhibited by their structure.
+As partnerships, there is typically very little incentive to risk today for tomorrow’s growth, meaning that organizations like law firms are very vulnerable to disruption,” Edward says.